calvinjchiew/prepare-task/README.md

 https://www.who.int/news-room/fact-sheets/detail/malaria

 ## Datasets
-You have been tasked to write a short report on the global fight against malaria.
-You have been given the following datasets from the World Health Organisation (WHO) Global Health Observatory.
+You have been tasked to write a short report on the global fight against malaria using the following datasets from the World Health Organisation (WHO) Global Health Observatory.
 More background information on malaria can be found here.

 ## Instructions
 Explore the datasets provided and choose 1-3 interesting findings you wish to highlight.